igmhub/cup1d/README.md

 pip install -e .[jupyter]
 ```

+- You also need to install the LaCE emulator.
+Follow the instructions in https://github.com/igmhub/LaCE

 ### Notebooks / tutorials

+You can run the notebooks in `notebooks`.
+You can find the main tutorial to run your own analysis in `notebooks/tutorials/sample_sim.ipynb`

-You can start by plotting the many P1D measurements stored in the repo, by looking at `notebooks/p1d_measurements`
+You can also plot many P1D measurements stored in the repo, by looking at `notebooks/p1d_measurements`

 You can also redo old neutrino mass constraints by importance sampling WMAP and Planck chains, following `notebooks/planck`

 You can also play with the LaCE emulator with the notebooks in `notebooks/emulator`

-Finally, you can run your own analysis on mock data following the notebooks in `notebooks/likelihood`

 ### Forecasting script

-You can run the script under scripts/forecast.py to forecast the constraints on linear power parameters for a given P1D covariance.

-It marginalizes over 8 nuisance parameters, so it might take a while to run!
+You can use the script scripts/sam_sim.py to run you own analyses.
+It is fully parallelized using MPI.